Manual Machining

 tool life

 The length of time a cutting tool is expected to be operational before it must be replaced.
-Tool life can be extended through optimized implementation, including the proper tool geometry or using cutting fluids.
+Tool life can be extended through optimized implementation, including using the proper tool geometry or cutting fluids.

 tooling